StackingDeezLayers/Enderwire-BOM/README.md

 # Enderwire-BOM
-BOM for dark dog enderwire
+BOM for enderwire by dark dog.
+Currently no screws, but that is coming soon